Foundations of a theory of quantum gravity

 A famous physicist once said that it is not the right question whether your theory is too crazy, but whether it is crazy enough.
-Indeed, the difference between a crank's paradise and quantum physics is very subtle and one may wonder whether labeling the crank as cranky is really not a matter of taste or ``proper'' conduct, rather than anything else.
+Indeed, the difference between a crank's paradise and the seeminly unlimited possibilities of quantum physics is very subtle and one may wonder whether labeling the crank as cranky is really not a matter of taste or ``proper'' conduct, rather than anything else.
 The attentive reader may have discovered in the previous chapter a hidden suggestion: that is, the quantum Hamiltonian of our hidden variable theory corresponds to a free theory and macroscopic nonlinearity of what we call particle energy and momentum is just how we ask questions about the world.
 Does this mean that we shall ``perceive'' a non-free (or even nonlinear) dynamics for what we call particles?
 I think it does and I shall illustrate this point here by calculating a concrete example.
-Notice upfront that the particle observables which we defined in the previous chapter are still local.
-In reality, when asking questions about the real world we shall deal with non-local observables.
+Notice upfront that the particle observables which we defined in the previous chapter are still local; in reality, when asking questions about the real world we shall deal with non-local observables.
+The upshot of this chapter will be that a theory of quantum gravity cannot function in this way and that dynamical nonlinearity is a vital ingredient implying the role of consciousness in the physical world is rather limited.
 The ontological theory is the free theory of one particle with Hamiltonian given by: where $[ X, P] = i \hbar$ (we shall restore units here to make realistic estimations later on).
 Suppose our particle Hamiltonian by definition is given by that is, by the harmonic oscillator with spring constant $\omega$.
-Albeit this is still a linear theory, the particle is nevertheless interacting with the center of our coordinate system and this suffices to make our point.
-Of course $H'$ is not conserved and it's Heisenberg equation can be written as
+Of course $H'$ is not conserved and its Heisenberg equation can be written as